PHARMACY BENEFIT COVERAGE GUIDELINE

 Interim Update.
 Formulary table updated; Myrbetriq added to the list of approved second-step agents for overactive bladder; Ibuprofen and meloxicam replaced with diclofenac, generic NSAIDs under miscellaneous topicals; Hetlioz removed from the dosing table (addressed in a separate policy).
 Policy Guidelines updated within the Sedative Hypnotic Drugs Quantity Level Limit for 30-Day Period section.

 Interim review.
 Covered to Benefit Coverage Guideline template.
 Coverage criteria updated within the step-therapy table in the Coverage Guideline section.

 Annual review.
 Dispensing quantity limits table updated within the Policy section; Plegridy and Trulicity added.

 Interim review.
 Quantity limits updated on Relenza and Tamiflu to indicate the quantities are per 365 days and not per 30 days as previously indicated.

-Annual review.
+Interim review.
 Updated quantity limits added to drugs as appropriate; drugs for which a PA is no longer required removed from the policy.